buuug7/notes/css/basic.md

 }
 ```

-Pixels in CSS are straightforward because they define absolute values:they are not affected by other inherited CSS properties.
+Pixels in CSS are straightforward because they define absolute values: they are not affected by other inherited CSS properties.

 They are also widely used for **positioning** and **spacing** purposes.